-Key Stage 1 writi Key Stage 1 writing standardisation/moderation 2019 n/moderation 20 19 Slough Date/School.
-School /Class Borough Council Taking pride in our communities and town WOR WORKING AT THE E XPECTED STAND THE EXPECTED STANDARD (TICK IF MET) Name (child) Name (teacher) eacher) Notes Evidence found (in which pupil book).
-The pupil can, after discussion with the teacher: 1A.
-Write simple, coherent narratives about personal experiences and those of others (real or fictional) book).
-The pupil can, afte rratives about personal ∈ r discussion with the teache experiences and those of 2A.
-Write about real events, recording these simply and clearly ecording these simply an id clearly 3A.
-Demarcate most sentences in their writing with:capital letters and full stops, and use question marks correctly when required es in their writing with:cal orrectly when required pital letters and full stops, 4A.
-Use present and past tense mostly correctly and consistently se mostly correctly and c consistently 5A.
-Use co-ordination (e.g. or/and/but) and some subordination (e.g. when/if/that/because) to join clauses /and/but) and some subc) to join clauses ordination 6A.
-Segment spoken words into phonemes and represent these by graphemes, spelling many of these words correctly and making phonically-plausible attempts at others ito phonemes and repres rds correctly and making sent these by graphemes, g phonically-plausible 7A.
-Spell many common exception words ption words 8A.
-Form capital letters and digits of the correct size, orientation and relationship to one another and to lower-case letters igits of the correct size, c er-case letters orientation and relationship 9A.
-Use spacing between words that reflects the size of the letters ds that reflects the size of the letters TA judgement agreed not agreed appeal decided remoderation HT (sig) Mod (sig)
+Slough court Key Stage 1 writing standardisation/moderation 2022 Date/School/School/School/Class/Class

+...
+Taking pride in our communities and town

+WORKING AT THE EXPECTED STANDARD (TICK IF MET)

+Name (child) Name (teacher) ler) Notes Evidence found in which pupil book.
+The pupil can, after discussion with the teacher: which pupil book. discussion Date of work Title of work ¥ × 1A.
+Write simple, coherent narratives about personal experiences and those of others (real or fictional) t narratives about perso or fictional) nal experiences and 2A.
+Write about real events, recording these simply and clearly s, recording these simpl y and clearly 54 3A.
+Demarcate most sente stops, and use questic Demarcate most sentences in their writing with:capital letters and full stops, and use question marks correctly when required n:capital letters and full required 1 4A.
+Use present and past tense mostly correctly and consistently tense mostly correctly a nd consistently 5A.
+Use co-ordination (e.g. or/and/but) and some subordination (e.g. when/if/that/because) to join clauses . or/and/but) and some use) to join clauses subordination 6A.
+Segment spoken words into phonemes and represent these by graphemes, spelling many of these words correctly and making phonically-plausible attempts at others Segment spoken words into phonemes and represent these by graphemes, spelling many of these words correctly and making phonically-plausible attempts at others present these by rectly and making 7A.
+Spell many common exception words xception words 8A.
+Form capital letters and digits of the correct size, orientation and relationship to one another and to lower-case letters - orm capital letters and digits of the correct size, orie relationship to one another and to lower-case letters ze, orientation and letters 1 9A.
+Use spacing between words that reflects the size of the letters words that reflects the s ize of the letters TA judgement agreed not agreed appeal decided remoderation HT (sig) Mod (sig) · · · · · · · · · · · · · · · · · · ·

-These are detailed in the word lists within the spelling appendix to the national curriculum.
+\These are detailed in the word lists within the spelling appendix to the national curriculum.
 Teachers should refer to these to exemplify the words that pupils should be able to spell.

-Key Stage 1 v Key Stage 1 writing standardisation/moderation 2019 isation/moderat tion 2019 Taking pride in our communities and town Date /School /Class WORKING AT GREATER H WITHIN THE (DEPTH WITHIN THE EXPECTED STANDARD (TICK IF MET) TICK IF MET) Name (child) Name (Name (teacher) Notes The pupil can, after discussion with the teacher: ssion with the teacher: 1G.
-Write effectively and coherently for different purposes, drawing on their reading to inform the vocabulary and grammar of their writing oherently for different the vocabulary and gr Write effectively and coherently for different purposes, drawing on their reading to inform the vocabulary and grammar of their writing 2G.
-Make simple additions, revisions and proof-reading corrections to their own writing , revisions and proof-r eading corrections to 3G.
-Use the punctuation taught at Key Stage 1 mostly correctly aught at Key Stage 1 n nostly correctly 4G.
-Spell most common exception words xception words 5G.
-Add suffixes to spell most words correctly in their writing (e.gment, -ness, -ful, -less, -ly) nost words correctly in their writing (e.gment 6G.
-Use the diagonal and horizontal strokes needed to join some letters horizontal strokes nee ded to join some letters TA judgement agreed not agreed appeal decided remoderation HT (sig) Mod (sig) These are detailed in the word lists within the spelling appendix to the national curriculum. d lists within the spelling appendix to the national c surriculum. -
+Name (child) Name (t (teacher) Notes Evidence found in which pupil book.
+The pupil can, after discussion with the teacher: Date of work Title of work 1G.
+Write effectively and coherently for different purposes, drawing on their reading to inform the vocabulary and grammar of their writing rposes, drawing on nmar of their writing 2G.
+Make simple additions, revisions and proof-reading corrections to their own writing ding corrections to 3G.
+Use the punctuation taught at Key Stage 1 mostly correctly stly correctly 4G.
+Spell most common exception words 5G.
+Add suffixes to spell most words correctly in their writing (e.gment, -ness, -ful, -less, -ly) eir writing (e.gment, 1 6G.
+Use the diagonal and horizontal strokes needed to join some letters d to join some letters I TA judgement agreed n not agreed remoderation HT (sig) Mod (sig)